LManso8/Pulsemonitoring/docs/architecture.md

 # Architecture

 ## Overview
-PULSE is composed of four components: a hardware acquisition node, a receiving server, a processing/interpretation pipeline with its own dashboard, and a separate demonstration website.
-Data flows from the sensor through the server into a shared CSV file, which both the dashboard and the website consume.
+PULSE is composed of four decoupled components: a hardware acquisition node, a receiving ingestion server (`servidor.py`), a DSP interpretation pipeline with an integrated dashboard (`geonode_analyzer.py`), and a separate demonstration web interface.
+Data flows from the physical sensor array through the ingestion server into a centralized CSV datastore, acting as the single source of truth for all downstream clients.
-(Meter o pipeline do sistema inteiro

-**Note on the website's data path (unconfirmed detail):** the website fetches data from `servidor.py` over HTTP to display the 3-axis waveform whenever a new event occurs.
-The exact route it calls has not yet been confirmed — `servidor.py` as currently documented only exposes `POST /eventos` (used by the Pico W to push data in).
-If the website reads via a GET route, that route exists either in a version of `servidor.py` not yet reviewed, or in the website's own code. **This should be updated once the website's source is reviewed** — see the open item at the bottom of this document.)

 ## Components